pomsky-lang/pomsky/README.md

 rulex --flavor js --path ./file.rulex
 ```

-## TODO (short-term)

-- Compilation (generating regexes) is currently untested.
-- Provide an ASCII mode (escaping all non-ASCII characters)
-- Add backreferences and forward references.

 ## Roadmap

 [You can find the Roadmap here.](https://github.com/users/Aloso/projects/1/views/1)

 ## Contributing

-You can contribute by filing issues or sending pull requests.
-If you have questions, please create an issue.
+You can contribute by using rulex and providing feedback.
+If you find a bug or have a question,
+please create an issue.

+I also gladly accept code contributions.
+If you want to contribute, please upvote or comment on
+[this issue](https://github.com/Aloso/rulex/issues/9), so I will prioritize documenting the code
+and writing a Contributor's Guide.

 ## License